 February 19-26, 2021

 This unique datathon experience will be composed of teams made up of both Fulton Bank employees and Penn Students to come up with insights and recommendations for Fulton Bank using their data around selected business challenges in HR, Operations, Consumer, Commercial and Finance.
 Students will present their findings to Fulton Bank leadership on Feb.
 26 and a winning team will be selected.
-Team registration will open in Spring 2021.

 DISCOVERING NEW CUSTOMERS AND GAME USAGE VIA NEW DATA LENSES